Lummetry/SolisBoxChecker/README.md

 >cd ipc_test
 >python client.py
 ```
-_OBS: if you start the shell in (repo_folder)/ipc_test directly then you can bypass the `cd` command_
+_OBS: if you start the shell in `(repo_folder)/ipc_test` directly then you can bypass the `cd` command_

 Now you should see outputs from both client and server as below.
+The simulation takes into accounting both inference as well as
+post processing operations on the data received from the "transcoder".
 Provided source code has various comments and suggestions.

 #### Server output
 ![Server](https://github.com/Lummetry/VaporBoxCheck/blob/main/ipc_img1.png)